 In the top right-hand corner of this view, you’ll find the Adjust view button.
 This button controls the Adjust view panel, which displays by default when you enter the Time view.

 In this panel, you can make filter selections determining which payroll items will be shown in this view.
+And-logic applies between fields, meaning that entering a value in multiple filter fields will only fetch data matching all values when you click the "Apply" button at the bottom of the panel.

-The following filtering options are available:
+The following filtering options are available.

 Used to set the date starting from which you want to display payroll items.